25 years after genocide, Rwanda’s Kagame is praised, feared

 In a speech last month, Kagame spoke dismissively of the crime that launched his reputation as a hard-liner: The 1998 killing of exiled opposition leader Seth Sendashonga, a fierce Kagame critic, who was gunned down in the streets of the Kenyan capital, Nairobi.

-Referring to the assassination, widely believed to have been carried out by a Rwandan hit squad at Kagame’s orders, Kagame said he had little to say.
+Referring to the assassination, widely believed by Kagame’s opponents and rights activists to have been carried out by a Rwandan hit squad, Kagame said he had little to say.
 “But I am also not apologetic about it,” he added.

 It was vintage Kagame, who has been Rwanda’s de facto leader since his rebel group seized power by force, ending the 100-day genocide that began on April 7, 1994.
 He has been president since 2000, and could rule until 2034 following changes to the constitution.